-Wild Tomorrow Fund South Africa (WTF) is dedicated to the protection of southern Africa’s threatened species and the habitats they depend on for survival.
+Wild Tomorrow South Africa is dedicated to the protection of southern Africa’s threatened species and the habitats they depend on for survival.

 Our partner protects, restores and rewilds high-biodiversity areas at risk of development, with a focus on connecting properties to create larger reserves and wildlife corridors.
 They also work with local communities, helping the people living around protected areas to value, benefit from and engage with conservation.

-WTF was founded in 2015 by John Steward, a former advertising agency director who decided to swap the corporate world for conservation following a volunteering trip to South Africa.
+Wild Tomorrow was founded in 2015 by John Steward, a former advertising agency director who decided to leave the corporate world for conservation following a volunteering trip to South Africa.
 The South African not-for-profit that WLT has partnered with was registered a year later.

 By securing the gap between MunYaWana and iSimangaliso, WLT’s support for this project will help to create a single contiguous protected landscape stretching from the Indian Ocean to the Lebombo Mountains.
 Once earmarked for pineapple production, the vision for this vital corridor is to secure the genetic viability of the region’s wildlife, including populations of lion, leopard, elephant, cheetah, Painted Dog, and the Critically Endangered Black Rhino.

 The Greater Ukuwela Nature Reserve is located in an area globally recognised for its extensive biodiversity.
 It falls within both the Maputaland Centre for Plant Endemism and the Maputaland-Pondoland-Albany Biodiversity Hotspot.
 It is home to a mixture of woodland, grassland and wetland habitats, along with freshwater springs and forest interspersed with rivers, marshes and pans.
 It also includes remnant patches of the Dry Sand Forest, which is the most endangered forest ecosystem in South Africa and one of the rarest subtropical forests in the world.